KnowageLabs/Knowage-Documentation/functionalities-guide/AnalyticalDocument/ka_dev_analyticaldoc.rst

    that can be performed on drivers associated to a document.

 Associating a Spatial driver

-Associating a Spatial driver
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~

    As just seen, to filter on data visualization a user needs to
-   associate an ananlytical driver using the “Document analytical driver
+   associate an ananlytical driver using the "Document analytical driver
-   details” area.
+   details" area.
 As well as for the other driver you can use this
    interface to associate a spatial driver to the document.
 The
    procedure is right the same.
 When launching the document and opening
    the filter panel you will find the filter just set.
 Click on the icon